julianjca/blog.juliancanderson.com/content/blog/30-days-social-media-detox/index.md

 ---
 title: 30 Days Social Media Detox
 date: "2019-03-17T22:40:32.169Z"
-description: Social Media is a distraction.
+description: Is Social Media Harmful?
 ---

-# 30 Days Social Media Detox
 I am really active on Instagram.
 I put myself out there around 1 year ago.
 I think Instagram is my favorite Social Media because of its features.
 I spend so much time on it each day without concern before.
 I love commenting on pictures or stories.
 I also love to share my work there because I do enjoy photography.
 <br>
 In the middle of last year I decided to become a minimalist.
 I get rid some stuffs and change my mindset around purchasing.
 Then I realize that being a minimalist is not about owning less thing but also choosing the things that matter most in life.
 It is about being mindful on the things that we do.
 I never apply the minimalist principle to my digital life.
 I still use social media mindlessly until I track my time on social media.